dtiderko/dotfiles/README.md

 # dotfiles

-My personal dotfiles for a normal linux system.
+My personal dotfiles for a normal linux system. \
-My dotfiles for system using nix or nixos are inside the `nix branch`.
+My dotfiles for a system using nix or nixos are inside the `nix branch`.

 ## Requirements